Set up config modifiers

 Edit a config modifier

 Whenever you edit, you create a new version of the config modifier.
-You may want to promote or restore versions, in case of troubleshooting.
+You might want to promote or restore versions, in case of troubleshooting.

 1. Within log inspector, click the config modifiers tab at the processing location you want to edit.